ironcore-dev/ironcore/docs/api-reference/storage.md

 </em>
 </td>
 <td>
-<p>StoragePool indicates which storage pool to use for a volume</p>
+<p>StoragePool indicates which storage pool to use for a volume.
+If unset, the scheduler will figure out a suitable StoragePool.</p>
 </td>
 </tr>
 <tr>